 The Mead Awards are committed to reflecting student diversity at all stages of its decision-making processes.
-As well as being experienced creatives, the panellists and judges we invite to take part are diverse in terms of age, caring responsibilities, disability, race and ethnicity, gender, and sexuality.
+As well as being experienced creatives, the panellists and judges we invite to participate are diverse in terms of age, caring responsibilities, disability, race and ethnicity, gender, and sexuality.
 We are committed to helping to create a diverse cultural sector.

 You can apply for funding of up to £10,000.